cfbauer/WeakWilks/README.md

 # WeakWilks

-> Calulates a powerlifter's Wilks score.
-A project to learn Vue.js and vue-materialize.
+> Calulates a powerlifter's Wilks score and has fun doing it.
+A project to learn Vue.js and vue-material.

+## Website

+> Checkout dat app at [WeakWWilks.com](htp://weakwilks.com).

 ## Build Setup